Life at Barry

 Student Health Services: Health Center staff members work to ensure that you are quickly assisted should you sustain an injury or become ill.
 Equally important, staff members work to promote an optimal level of wellness for students.

-Disability Services: If you have a documented physical, psychological, visual, speech, hearing, and learning disability, Barry's Office of Disability Services will provide you with information, advocacy, and academic accommodations.
+Accessibility Services: If you have a documented physical, psychological, visual, speech, hearing, and learning disability, Barry's Office of Accessibility Services will provide you with information, advocacy, and academic accommodations.
 The Office strives to provide a holistic educational experience, which prepares each student to be united and equal with the non-disabled population.

 Center for Counseling and Psychological Services: Counselors are available to discuss with you any issues that are affecting your life at Barry.
 Psychiatrists are also available to help with any medication needs.
 All sessions are conducted in an atmosphere of respect and confidentiality.